 Preparing for the Future: Developing a Long-Term Cloud Migration Plan

 So, you’ve decided to migrate to the cloud, but you’re not sure what you should do to ensure you achieve long-term success?
-While it is essential to understand how you will use the cloud today, it is vital that your cloud adoption strategy considers the future of your enterprise or business venture and anticipates the growth you hope to achieve.
+While it is essential to understand how you will use the cloud today, it is vital that your cloud adoption strategy and cloud migration planning considers the future of your enterprise or business venture and anticipates the growth you hope to achieve.

 Successful cloud migration hinges on a well-researched, clearly defined, and systematic strategy.
 This article will help you ensure that your cloud migration plan is scalable and future-proof.

 To know that your transition to the cloud has been a success, you must first define what success looks like to your business.
 Cloud migration planning offers many benefits compared to alternative infrastructure, including efficiency, cost reduction, data security, and scalability.
 Firms within the manufacturing industry may migrate to the cloud to improve efficiency, whereas the healthcare industry may utilise the improved safety of the cloud.

 Ask yourself the following questions to make sure that you have accurately captured your goals: